Liberia declared Ebola-free, but outbreak continues over border

-However, celebrations were muted by thoughts for the dead and medical charity Medecins Sans Frontieres (MSF) urged vigilance until the worst outbreak of the disease ever recorded was also extinguished in neighboring Guinea and Sierra Leone.
+However, medical charity Medecins Sans Frontieres (MSF) urged vigilance until the worst outbreak of the disease ever recorded was also extinguished in neighbouring Guinea and Sierra Leone.

-A total of 11,005 people have died from Ebola in the three West African neighbors since the outbreak began in December 2013, according to the WHO.
+A total of 11,005 people have died from Ebola in the three West African neighbours since the outbreak began in December 2013, according to the WHO.

-President Ellen Johnson Sirleaf, who toured Ebola treatment units in the capital Monrovia, said that, while Liberia could take pride in winning the battle against the disease, work was not finished.

-"At times when you are at your worst, it is when you become your best.
-That was what happened to us," she said during a speech at the country's incident management center.
-"The task is not yet over ...
-The challenge is that we stay at zero."
+"Liberia is free of Ebola today ...
+We are celebrating the victory over Ebola," Liberia's Information Minister Lewis Brown announced on state radio.
+"Whether you are in this party or not, we are united today.
+We have defeated it today."

 Liberia was recording hundreds of new cases a week at the peak of the outbreak between August and October, causing international alarm.